EndPointCorp/end-point-blog/2019/01/08/speech-recognition-with-tensorflow.html.md

 5. Measure its accuracy
 6. Serve it as a web service

-### The dataset
+#### The dataset

-The OpenSource community has a lot to be thankful for the [Mozilla Foundation](https://foundation.mozilla.org/).
-It's a host of many projects with a wonderful, free Firefox browser on its forefront.
-One of its other projects, called
-[Common Voice](https://voice.mozilla.org), focuses on gathering large data sets to be used by anyone in speech recognition projects.
+The open-source community has a lot to be thankful for the [Mozilla Foundation](https://foundation.mozilla.org/) for.
+It’s a host of many projects with a wonderful, free Firefox browser at its forefront.
+One of its other projects, called [Common Voice](https://voice.mozilla.org), focuses on gathering large data sets to be used by anyone in speech recognition projects.

 The datasets consist of wave files and their text transcriptions.
-There's no notion of time-alignment.
-It's just the audio and text for each utterance.
+There’s no notion of time-​alignment.
+It’s just the audio and text for each utterance.

 If you want to code along, head up to [the Common Voice Datasets download page](https://voice.mozilla.org/pl/datasets).
 Be warned that it weighs roughly around 12GB.

 After the download, simply extract the files from the archive into the `./data` directory of the root of the project.
 The files, in the end, should reside under the `./data/cv_corpus_v1/` path.

 How much data should we have?
 It always depends on the challenge at hand.
 Roughly speaking, the more difficult the task, the more powerful your neural network needs to be.
 It will need to be capable of expressing more complex patterns in data.
-With the more powerful network, the easier it is to have it just memorize the training examples.
+The more powerful the network, the easier it is to have it just memorize the training examples.
 This is highly undesirable and results in overfitting.
 To lessen its aptitude to do so, you need to either augment your data on the fly randomly or gather more “real” examples.
 On this project, we’re going to do both.
 Data augmentation will be covered in the coding section.
-Additional datasets we'll use are well known [LibriSpeech](http://www.openslr.org/12/) ([the file to download - around 23GB](http://www.openslr.org/resources/12/train-clean-360.tar.gz)) and [VoxForge](http://voxforge.org) ([the file to download](https://s3.us-east-2.amazonaws.com/common-voice-data-download/voxforge_corpus_v1.0.0.tar.gz)).
+Additional datasets we’ll use are well known [LibriSpeech](http://www.openslr.org/12/) ([the file to download, around 23GB](http://www.openslr.org/resources/12/train-clean-360.tar.gz)) and [VoxForge](http://voxforge.org) ([the file to download](https://s3.us-east-2.amazonaws.com/common-voice-data-download/voxforge_corpus_v1.0.0.tar.gz)).

-Those two datasets are ones of the most popular that are freely available.
-There are others I chose to omit as they tend to weigh quite a lot.
-I was already almost out of free space after the download and preprocessing of the three sets chosen as above.
+Those two datasets are among the most popular that are freely available.
+There are others I chose to omit as they weigh quite a lot.
+I was already almost out of free space after the download and preprocessing of the three sets chosen above.

-You need to download both Libri and Vox and extract them under `./data/LibriSpeech/` and `./data/voxforge`.
+You need to download both Libri and Vox and extract them under `./data/LibriSpeech/` and `./data/voxforge/`.

-## Background on audio processing
+### Background on audio processing

-In order to build a working model, we need some background as to what is what in signal processing.
-Although a lot of the traditional work is going to be done by the neural network automatically, we still need to understand what is going on in order to reason about its various hiper-parameters.
+In order to build a working model, we need some background in signal processing.
+Although a lot of the traditional work is going to be done by the neural network automatically, we still need to understand what is going on in order to reason about its various hyperparameters.

-Additionally, we're going to process audio into the form that’s easier to train.
+Additionally, we’re going to process audio into a form that’s easier to train.
 This is going to lower the memory requirements.
-It's also going to lower the time needed for model’s parameters to *converge* to ones that work well.
+It’s also going to lower the time needed for model’s parameters to *converge* to ones that work well.

-### How is audio represented?
+#### How is audio represented?

-Let's have a quick look at what the audio data looks like when we load it from a wave file.
+Let’s have a quick look at what the audio data looks like when we load it from a wave file.

 ```python
 import librosa